Johnny-Morgan/hike-logger/static/testing/TESTING.md

 ## Testing Overview

-- The website was tested on Google Chrome, Mozilla Firefox, and Safari browsers.
+- The website was tested on Google Chrome, Mozilla Firefox, Safari and MicroSoft Edge browsers.

 - Using Chrome developer tools the responsive nature of the site was tested on the Moto G4, Galaxy S5, iPhone5/SE, iPhone 6/7/8, iPad and Surface Duo.

-- The website was tested on real-life devices, namely a 14" Windows laptop, an Alcatel 1 Android Phone and an iPhone SE.
+- The website was tested on real-life devices, namely a 14" Windows laptop, an Alcatel 1 Android Phone, an iPhone SE and a 5th generation iPad.

 ## Validation